Applications for Winter Renter Researchers are now closed. We have begun reviewing applications and will be in touch with all applicants soon.

 - If selected, you receive a temperature tracker.
 You join a community of fellow Researchers, using WhatsApp.

-- Through summer, you'll regularly sync data with a smartphone app, and we use this to build a picture of how renters are faring.
+- Through winter, you'll regularly sync data with a smartphone app, and we use this to build a picture of how renters are faring.
 We also encourage you to share your experiences on social media and with other Researchers.

 Data gathering through temperature trackers will be anonymous.
 Anything identifiable or in the media will be voluntary, and we will pay an honorarium for people who appear in the media.
 (You can see the participant agreement here.)